AmariahAK/wisdom-drop/README.md

 # Perspective Wisdom of the day
 > “Do not wait to strike till the iron is hot, but make it hot by striking.”
 — William Butler Yeats

+# Life Wisdom of the day
+> “Success is stumbling from failure to failure with no loss of enthusiasm.”
+— Winston Churchill